 *In fact I was fairly jaw-dropped last week when a beautiful girl, with a Brazillianish look to her… caramel-and-blonde curls framing a sweet brown face, dancer-type body in platform shoes and mini-skirt… stared me down on the U-Bahn with a half-smile, got off at my stop after pantomiming indecision, walked in the direction opposite of the one I took on the platform (stage right)… yet somehow managed to end up on my up-escalator with me, standing beside me, my heart beating in my throat, my Wife’s claim on my heart and cock too happily total.
 A very pleasant ordeal, though; good for the ego but a strain on the nerves.
 The last time that happened so unambiguously was with a medical student (Simone B.) who turned out to be gifted with light-to-middling psychopathy and strikingly similar striking hair.
 I was single at the time and defenseless.
 All part of the process.

-**Picture taken during excursion of this June, 2017.
-Her Beauty***, among other things, keeps me going… but watch me lurch, from time to time, through the valley of the Smug.
+**Her Beauty, among other things, keeps me going… but watch me lurch, from time to time, through the valley of the Smug.
 Well, an Artist needs it against that shitstorm of slings and arrows…